Train-travel booking guide

 How to find hidden train journeys online

-The idea that rail-booking websites inadvertently hide some of the best journeys between the UK and the Alps might sound mad.
-But it happens all the time.
+The idea that rail-booking websites hide some of the best journeys between the UK and the Alps might sound mad.
+But it happens often enough.

 These blog articles will tell you more, too: